Thursday, 24 December 2015

 Baby Boy and daddy wearing their 3D glasses

-The show was quite entertaining, though we missed the Mermaid Lagoon Theatre because of this (didn't have time to watch both).
+The show was quite entertaining, though we missed the Mermaid Lagoon Theatre because of this (we didn't have time to watch both).

-My girl really wanted to meet Ariel at Ariel's Greeting Grotto but the wait time was 60 minutes (and it never decrease much no matter how many times we passed it)!
+My girl really wanted to meet Ariel at Ariel's Greeting Grotto but the wait time was consistently 60 minutes no matter how many times we checked it!
+Ordinarily my mum and hubby would say no; however for my girl's sake, my mum decided to wait at Triton's Kingdom with Baby Boy (who was asleep, thankfully!) so that the rest of us could queue! 😆

 Left: So excited that we were queuing to meet Ariel!;

-Right: It said 60 minutes but I think we waited for more like 75 minutes!
+Right: It said 60 minutes but I think we waited for 75 minutes!

-The waiting time was so long that the sun actually went down and we have not met Ariel yet!
-The sister also managed to join us after her ride (which she said was not thrilling at all.. rides at USS or Everland are better for the adrenaline junkies).
+The wait time was so long that the sun actually went down and we had not met Ariel yet!
+The sister also managed to join us after her ride, which in her opinion was not thrilling at all (rides at Universal or Everland are better for the adrenaline junkies).

 We literally waited from day to night..

-The girl was surprisingly patient the whole time.
-She never complained about the wait and kept singing and entertaining herself while waiting.
-It is really amazing how patient she can be when she is waiting for something that she really wants.
+The girl was surprisingly patient and never complained about the long wait.
+She kept singing and entertaining herself while waiting.
+It was really amazing how patient she was when waiting for something she really wanted!

 After what seemed like forever, we finally reached the end of the queue and the girl got to meet Ariel!
-She was so star-struck that she had no words when Ariel asked her if she had seen her and Eric at the performance that morning.
+She was so star-struck that she had no words when Ariel asked her if she had seen her performance that morning.

 Left: The photo we queued over an hour for